Conyers Resigning Amid Sexual Harassment Allegations

 Giving up his spot on the committee was a move that a senior Democratic aide said Pelosi helped orchestrate.
 The minority leader had spent a few days prior to Nov.
 26 working with Conyers and other Congressional Black Caucus members on how to "lay groundwork for him to step aside gracefully," the aide told NPR's Scott Detrow.

 On Nov.
 27, Pelosi said she had spoken to another woman, Melanie Sloan, a founder of Citizens for Responsibility and Ethics in Washington, who had worked for Conyers and also came forward.
-She told the Washington Post of alleged mistreatment and verbal abuse, though Sloan said she did not believe she was sexually harassed by Conyers.
+She told The Washington Post about alleged mistreatment and verbal abuse, though Sloan said she did not believe she was sexually harassed by Conyers.

 This afternoon, I spoke with Melanie Sloan who worked for Congressman Conyers on the Judiciary Committee in the mid-1990s.
 I believe what Ms. Sloan has told me.
 Read my full statement: https://t.co/OewsWUl6ZX— Nancy Pelosi (@NancyPelosi) November 27, 2017

-Conyers' potential resignation was raised in a statement by Congressional Black Caucus Chairman Cedric Richmond, D-La.
-Richmond said he had met with Conyers Nov.
+Conyers' potential resignation was raised in a statement by Congressional Black Caucus Chairman Cedric Richmond.
+Richmond, D-La., said he had met with Conyers on Nov.
 28 and had a "very candid conversation about the seriousness of the allegations against him, which he vehemently denies."

 He added, "Any decision to resign from office before the ethics investigation is complete is John's decision to make."